chinthakat/tensortrade-btc-rl/README.md

 Dependencies are pinned loosely in [`requirements.txt`](requirements.txt).
 `numpy` is pinned exactly (`1.26.4`) because `pandas-ta` breaks on numpy 2.x.
+Be aware that `trading_environment.py` runs `pip install pandas_ta==0.3.14b0` for you at import time if `pandas_ta` is missing — install the requirements first if you would rather a module did not install packages on your behalf.
 `DATA_GEN/` has its own minimal [`requirements.txt`](DATA_GEN/requirements.txt)
 if you only want the synthetic data generator.